mtasende/BLAS_for_Parallella/README.txt

 You may also want to use some of the header files in the ./blisMatmulD15s/include/blis

+Remember that before actually using the BLIS sgemm or dgemm functions (that are Epiphany accelerated) it is necessary to initiate the secondary process.
+Remember to wait for the "Esperando pedido de cálculo..." message ("ready" message).
+In a second terminal ($2) run:

+$2> cd ProcMatmul

+$2> ./run.sh

 iii) Compiling the BLAS (BLIS) library
 To compile the BLAS library with BLIS please first read the BLIS documentation.